Ariadne-CMS/arc-xml/README.md

 router, that is left to other frameworks.
 Instead it provides the following components:

-Generic components
+Common abstractions
 ------------------
-- xml: generate, parse and traverse xml, native or through dom methods
+- path: parse paths, including relative paths, get parents, etc.
+- tree: methods to parse filesystem-like trees and search and alter them
+- hash: methods to ease common tasks with nested hashes
 - url: create and parse urls and query arguments
-- path: parse paths, including relative paths, get parents, etc.
 - http: simple http requests and generic access to user input
-- tainting: taint variables as unsafe, with automatic filtering
+- xml: xml writer and parser
+- html: html writer and parser

 (Web) application building blocks
 ---------------------------------
-- events: dom-like event system
+- events: W3C style event system, with a filesystem tree as the DOM
 - cache: easy caching system, can be used as a proxy for other objects
-- context: a context stack system with automatic inheritance
+- context: a stackable dependency injection container
 - config: a configuration/acquisition component
 - template: a very simple substitution template language
+- lambda: adhoc objects using closures and with prototype support

 Connectivity components
 -----------------------
 - atom
 - rss

 Coming soon
 -----------